rijovanovic/Containerization/README.md

 Currently the OL MySQL Windows container uses a hardcoded `root` user and the password `XOkgmXxfXFEsdNUOl43!`

 ## Connect Version
-The alpha version of the container is based on PReS Connect version 2021.1.2
+The alpha version of the container is based on build [74](https://leonard.ca.objectiflune.com/job/cg/job/prod_connect/job/develop/74/) from the develop branch.
+So it contains everything from 2021.1.2 but also some tickets of 2021.2.

 ## Fonts
 The operating system in the container contains only one default font.
 For your template to work correctly you need to [import the font](https://help.objectiflune.com/en/planetpress-connect-user-guide/2021.1/#designer/Styling_Formatting/Fonts.htm#toc-1) into the template.